combinatorics-kr/cw2025/en/index.md

 ## Contributed Talks

-If you are interested in giving a contributed talk at the workshop, please submit the abstract by June 20, 2025 at the following link.
+If you are interested in giving a contributed talk at the workshop, please submit the abstract by June 27 <del>June 20</del>, 2025 at the following link.
 Each contributed talk will be 20-25 minutes long.

 [Submit abstracts: https://indico.ibs.re.kr/event/930/abstracts/](https://indico.ibs.re.kr/event/930/abstracts/)